Midtown Madness 3

-Midtown Madness 3 is a 2003 open world racing video game developed by Digital Illusions CE and published by Microsoft Game Studios for the Xbox.
-It is the third and currently final game in the Midtown Madness series.
-A version for mobile phones was developed by In-Fusio and released in 2004.
+Midtown Madness 3 is a 2003 racing video game developed by Digital Illusions CE and published by Microsoft Game Studios for the Xbox.
+It is the third and currently to date, final game in the Midtown Madness series.
+A version for mobile phones, developed by BeTomorrow and published by In-Fusio, was released in 2004.
 This marked a change from the developer of the first two games, Angel Studios, which had moved on to work on the Midnight Club series.
 The Xbox-exclusive console release and change of developer heralded a significant graphical improvement to maintain the console's graphical standards.

 Like the first sequel, the game features two major cities in which events take place; Paris and Washington, D.C.
 Here players can compete in a variety of race types and take on roles such as taxi and ambulance drivers.
-Online modes were available via Xbox Live.
+Online modes were available via Xbox Live until 15 April 2010.
+Midtown Madness 3 is now playable online again on the replacement Xbox Live servers called Insignia.
 Reception for Midtown Madness 3 was positive, with aggregators GameRankings reporting a score of 80.24%, and Metacritic a score 76 out of 100.